MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingVersioning.md

 ---

 # Versioning
 Versioning is not currently supported in Power Query.
-However, we plan on lighting up this functionality in the future and encourage all connector developers to take advantage of it.
-This is required for certified connectors.
+We plan on enabling versioning eventually, and recommend all connector developers to use it once available.
+Versioning is required for certified connectors.

 ## Version Format in Power Query
 Versioning in Power Query is a simple metadata record above the section document: